We love P.E at Brickhouse!

-In 2019-2020, we are going to continue to push pupils to improve their fitness.
-After many successful years, we will continue to use a Sports Fitness programme called "Fit4Schools" who on a termly basis monitor the fitness of our children through completing a variety of exercises and routines.
+This year, we are going to continue to push pupils to improve their fitness.
+After many successful years, we will continue to use a Sports Fitness programme called "WOW ACTIVE" who on a termly basis monitor the fitness of our children through completing a variety of exercises and routines.
 To support this, our school prefects run "exercise sessions" at lunchtime to encourage the children to improve their fitness.
-In addition to this, we use RISING STARS CHAMPIONS as a focus, in which each half term their is a fitness focus to run alongside a key PE skill.
+In addition to this, we use RISING STARS CHAMPIONS as a focus, in which each half term their is a fitness focus to run alongside two key PE skills.

 After school clubs and competitions with Mrs Batham

 In previous years, we were very lucky to participate in many competitions with St Michael's High School such as: scatterball, yoga, dodgeball, gymnastics, athletics and tennis.
 We also participated in the WOW ACTIVE championships where we came third!
 We loved going to the annual RLT Dance Festival too; this year we performed a greatest showman compilation.

 Unfortunately, due to COVID, we were unable to participate in these last year.
 Now restrictions are lifted, keep an eye out for new sports clubs

 Purpose of PE Curriculum

 A high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.